hangeneral/quantile/README.md

 quantile
 ========

-quantile normalization script in Perl
+quantile normalization script in Perl.

-Usage:

-quantile [options] input [output]

-  -file, -f

-    Specify the input tabular file, which each row must contain the same number of columns.
-    The first column is treated as unique ID for each row (except the first row, since it maybe the header line).

-  -nohead, -n

-    If set, the first line will not be treated as sample names line.
+This script is used to quantile normalization for a tabular file, typically for the macroarray data.

+VERSION:  1.0

+AUTHOR:

+Zhijun Han

+BUG REPORT:

+If any bug encounted when using it, please report to B<hangeneral@126.com>.

+ADDRESS:

+320 Yueyang Rd, Shanghai, China.
+Code: 200031.

+DATE:   Jan 17, 2012